zachary62/WiscKeyHybrid/README.md

 # Managed Storage Hierarchy in WiscKey
 ## Introduction
-[WiscKey](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf) exploits the high parallel random-read performance of SSD by seperating value from key.
+[WiscKey](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf) exploits the high parallel random-read performance of SSD by separating value from key.
 While WiscKey has an overall better performance than LevelDB, it has a poor range query performance when value size is small.
 Therefore, we design a managed storage hierarchy to combine the performance advantages of LevelDB with Wisckey by storing frequently range queried data into LSM tree directly.
 The range query and random lookup performance of data from LSM tree and vLog in WiscKey are shown below.

 |![illustration](image/wisckey.png)|![illustration](image/wisckeyq.png)|
 | ----|----|